MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 Community Training allows two ways of setting up user registration and authentication:

-1. **Open to Everyone**: In this mode, users can self-register using their phone number or email address and start using the course without any approval process involved.
+1. **Open to Everyone**: In this mode, users can self-register using their phone number (if configured) or email address and start using the course without any approval process involved.

 2. **Restrict to your community or organization**: In this mode, organizations can decide who can access the platform and restrict platform access to only a known list of users.